uktrade/market-access-python-frontend/README.md

 2. Ensure the front end Docker container is up and has reached the point where the Django development server is running.

+    - You'll need to update the Barrier IDs that appear in the tests to match one you have locally.
+This is clearly impractical in the long run, so maybe something like a set of fixtures against which to run would be a good idea?

 3. Run the tests:
 `make ui-test`